lucasKuratani/erco-energy-challenge/readme.md

 # Design

-For the design, I tried following the design of Trello, where each task status has it's own column.
+For the design, I used Trello as an inspiration (it's much simpler of course), where each task status has it's own column.
 There's not much to the analytics design, I just tried to make the infomation as easy as possible to read, with big letters and saturated colors.

 # Authentication